kshitij-mittal/Credit-Card-Fraud-Detection/README.md

   <br/>
 - It does ‘too good of a job’
   <br/>

 The client wants a new algorithm that can prevent good transactions being classified as fraudulent.
 They also want the new algorithm to be easier to explain

-More details in the analysis reports
+More details in the analysis report.